 Frequency and Amplitude

-Surveying the wrack and the rot of the NYC-area analog radioscape
+Surveying the wrack and the rot of the NYC-area analog radioscape and beyond

 Black Information Network/BBC Radio Six/John Allen resurfaces/Schaap lives, by Dick Alexander

 At Freq Amp we are often bemoaning the proliferation of white nationalist hate radio, right-wing republican propaganda, misinformation, disinformation and outright lies found across the AM spectrum.
 Lately I have come across a recent addition to the AM dial that is the polar opposite of all of that and has a positive and uplifting voice…Read More.

 Former Radio Pirate Celebrates Legit LPFM Station’s 15th Birthday, by Wendy M. Levy

 BRATTLEBORO — In a national landscape of extreme media consolidation and focus-group-tested, lowest-common-denominator, homogenized radio, southeastern Vermont boasts something music- and free-speech fans in other regions can only dream about: two commercial-free community radio stations, within about 20 miles of one another…Read more.

 Late August dispatch: another Holocaust denier pops up on WBAI/On Being and Nothingness at WNYC/Funk Flex draws thousands to Coney Island/Blind Tourist back on FMU/Mahogany with Sonika and Bailey/Inching toward one year of Freq-Amp

 WBAI’s execrable “Guns and Butter” continues to deliver its weekly horseshit.
 I tuned in recently and heard a guest claiming the environmental movement was a secret socialist plot to abolish private property.
 The guest made up several facts and assigned new meanings to terms like “austerity.”
 The most recent (8/11) program featured yet another Holocaust denier…Read more.